 You may also challenge the reasonableness of the cost of providing personal information.

 Dealing With Your Concerns And Questions

-The security and confidentiality of your personal information is a high priority for Home Trust Company.
-We hope that this Privacy Code is informative and useful to you.
-If you have any concerns regarding this Privacy Code or have any further questions, you may bring them to our attention as follows:
+The security and confidentiality of your personal information is a high priority for the Company.
+We hope that this privacy code is informative and useful to you.
+If you have any concerns regarding this privacy code or have any further questions, you may bring them to our attention as follows: